Taking limits in topological recursion: Spectral curves and topological recursion

 \begin{definition}[Choice of local primitives] For each $p \in \Sigma$, we choose $\alpha_{0,2}^{(p)}(w_0;z)$ which is a meromorphic $1$-form with respect to $w_0 \in \Sigma$ and a meromorphic function with respect to $z \in U_p$, such that $\dd_z \alpha_{0,2}^{(p)}(w_0;z) = \omega_{0,2}(w_0,z)$.
 Such local primitive exist because $U_p$ is simply-connected and $\omega_{0,2}$ has no residues.
 The canonical local primitive is $\alpha_{0,2}^{(p)}(w_0;z) = \int_{p}^{z} \omega_{0,2}(w_0,\cdot)$. \end{definition}

-We observe that such local primitives admit a simple pole at $w_0 = p$ with residue $1$, but it could also admit other poles.
-For instance, the canonical local primitive admits as well $w_0 = p$ as simple pole with residue $-1$.
+We observe that such local primitives admit a simple pole at $w_0 = z$ with residue $1$, but it could also admit other poles.
+For instance, the canonical local primitive admits $w_0 = p$ as a simple pole as well with residue $-1$.

 \begin{definition}[Recursion kernel] Given a spectral curve $\mathcal{S} = (\Sigma,x,\omega_{0,1},\omega_{0,2})$, we introduce the meromorphic function $y = \frac{\omega_{0,1}}{\dd x}$ on $\Sigma$.
 If $Z$ is a finite tuple of points in $\Sigma$ (the order of the points in $Z$ will be irrelevant, so we use set notations), we define: